 By: Michelle George, MSc.
 Candidate in Community Health and Epidemiology

 Last week I had the opportunity to catch up with the director of Dalhousie Global Health, Shawna O’Hearn.
-During her tenure, she has expanded the work of the office which was solely on international electives for medical students to an office that leads social accountability initiatives that include international collaborations, diversity and inclusion, community engagement and global health education.
+During her tenure, she has expanded the work of the office which was solely on international electives for medical students to an office that leads social accountability initiatives that include international collaborations, diversity and inclusion, community engagement, and global health education.
 Her role as the director is diverse, and as she so aptly put it “no two days are the same”.
-Taking a strategic leadership role, she guides programs to success, works with donors to support new initiatives, and collaborates across the university to ensure diversity and inclusion are integrated across policies, programs and curriculum.
-She also leads national committees on social accountability and global health to expand Dalhousie’ reach outside the Maritimes.
+Taking a strategic leadership role, she guides programs to success, works with donors to support new initiatives, and collaborates across the university to ensure diversity and inclusion are integrated across policies, programs, and curriculum.
+She also leads national committees on social accountability and global health to expand Dalhousie’s reach outside the Maritimes.

 Since Shawna has been leading Dalhousie Global Health for over a decade, I was interested in how this experience has impacted her career and her view of global health.
-Shawna’s academic career includes a MA in International Development which allowed her to work in India, Caribbean and West Africa on community development and education programs with universities and non-profit organizations.
+Shawna’s academic career includes a MA in International Development which allowed her to work in India, the Caribbean, and West Africa on community development and education programs with universities and non-profit organizations.
 It wasn’t until she worked in Nunavut as the Director of Policy for the Department of Education that she began to see the connections between her work in the global south and northern Canada which was guided through the framework of the determinants of health.
 This work led her to become an Occupational Therapist so she could also make connections between education and health in the community.
 These experiences were foundational in her arrival to Dalhousie and the expansion of an international portfolio to an office that works beyond borders guided by social accountability.

 Her view of global health emphasizes the importance of interprofessional and interdisciplinary lenses when looking at health.
 Shawna recognizes that voices from inside and outside the academy bring a richer and deeper understanding of global health.